deepin-community/fontforge/doc/sphinx/scripting/python/fontforge.rst

    A tuple of tuples.

-   This allows :ref:`constructing <math.GlyphConstruction>` very large versions of the glyph by stacking the componants together.
+   This allows :ref:`constructing <math.GlyphConstruction>` very large versions of the glyph by stacking the components together.
 Some components may be repeated so there is no bound on the size.

    This is different from horizontalVariants which expects prebuilt glyphs of